navattic.identify({ email: user.email })

 A Level of Effort (LOE) SOW is similar to Time and Materials but is typically used for providing a consistent service over a set period.
 Instead of focusing on a specific deliverable, it centers on the amount of time and effort dedicated to the client.
 This SOW specifies a certain number of hours of work—whether for a week, a month, or a year—for general support or consulting tasks.
 It’s often used for ongoing services like IT support, administrative assistance, or advisory roles where the goal is to have an expert available for a predetermined amount of time rather than to complete a specific, finite project.

-How to Write a Compelling SOW
+How to Write an SOW That Gets Signed

 Writing an SOW that wins deals and prevents headaches is all about clarity.
 Think of it as the project's constitution—the document that turns a promising sales conversation into a concrete, actionable plan.
 It’s the single source of truth everyone turns to for guidance, from your project manager to the client’s finance team.
 A strong SOW does more than just outline tasks; it builds the foundation for a successful partnership.
 It demonstrates that you've listened carefully to the client's needs and have a solid strategy to deliver on your promises.
 This is your chance to manage expectations proactively, protect your team from scope creep, and ensure you get paid on time.